92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 8 hours and 30 minutes (includes chilling time)

-• Why We Love It: no bake, crowd-pleaser, make ahead
+• Why I Love It: no bake, crowd-pleaser, make ahead

 Does it get any simpler than a press-in graham cracker crust and a citrusy, no-bake filling?
 Didn't think so.
-It tastes just as decadent as standard cheesecake, and you won't even need to fuss with the oven or a water bath.
+"It's easy to unmold and slice, so it looks fancy—like a traditional cheesecake—without having to use the oven or mess with a water bath," McDowell explains.

 78. Grilled Pineapple Split Sundae with Cherry Sauce